 Listen for Good Grants

-2017 grantees of L4G will receive $45,000 over two years ($30,000 from Fund for Shared Insight and $15,000 from a nominating co-funder), as well as access to technical assistance to guide implementation efforts.
+Listen for Good grantees receive $45,000 over two years ($30,000 from Fund for Shared Insight and $15,000 from a nominating co-funder), as well as access to technical assistance to guide implementation efforts.
 (Half the grant money is covered by Fund for Shared Insight, the other half by a nominating co-funder.)
-The core feedback tool is a simple survey, consisting of six standard questions* that all participating L4G organizations are required to ask:
+The core feedback tool is a simple survey, consisting of five standard questions that all participating L4G organizations are required to ask:

 - How likely is it that you would recommend […] to a friend or family member?